kkrull/marmot/man/markdown/marmot.7.md

 Users run commands from one of these directories in order to restrict commands to the Git repositories that have that category in common.
-This can be done directly by passing a category's path to a shell command or indirectly by passing a shell command and the name of the category to **marmot exec**.
+This can be done directly by passing a category’s path to a shell command or indirectly by passing a shell command and the name of the category to **marmot exec**.
 Either way causes a command to run within the scope of a category, instead of getting distracted by irrelevant sources in